guillgall/remunerated_liabilities/README.md

 ## Replication instructions for VAR models

 ### Data, variable construction and tables/plots
-1. We have downloaded the [IMF-IFS](https://data.imf.org/?sk=4c514d48-b6ba-49ed-8ab9-52b0c1a0179b) full dataset and the relevant variables for Argentina available in [UCEMA-CEA](https://ucema.edu.ar/cea).
+1. You need to download the [IMF-IFS](https://data.imf.org/?sk=4c514d48-b6ba-49ed-8ab9-52b0c1a0179b) full dataset (raw data not included here due to size), as well as Argentina's informal exchange rate from [UCEMA-CEA](https://ucema.edu.ar/cea) (or use the raw data included in Data/Input folder).
-2. We provide codes to clean such databases and create variables in subfolders of `Code`.
-The two .csv files in `Data` contain the output of such cleansing.
+2. Our scripts clean and merge such databases, and then create relevant variables in subfolders of `Code`.
+The output of such scripts is the main data used in the paper and is available in [here ](Data/Output/cer_complete.csv).
 3. Run the plot scripts in the `Code` subfolder to generate Figures 1, 2 and A3; and Table 1 and A6.

 ### Replication instructions for Unit Root Tests (Table A4)